How to treat allergic rhinitis from the TCM perspective

 Perennial allergic rhinitis

-This treatment is the same as the previous one for the Mid-season, it is not limited to autumn and winter but is treated all year round.
-While keeping the diet and using Chinese herbs, allergy is manageable, even if a person can be allergic to anything you think of (most people are allergic to themselves…).
+This treatment is the same as the previous one for the mid-season, it is not limited to autumn and winter but is treated all year round.
+While keeping the diet and using Chinese herbs, the allergy is manageable, even if a person can be allergic to anything you can think of (most people are allergic to themselves…).